AMZ-Racing/fsd-resources/README.md

 <a name="munichmotorsports_fsoco"></a>
 ## municHMotorsport Formula Student Objects in Context (FSOCO)
-  - Open-Source Dataset for Objects that need to be recognized during the dynamic disciplines of the Formula Student Driverless competitions, started by municHMotorsports, [link here](https://github.com/ddavid/fsoco)
+  - Open-Source Dataset for Objects that need to be recognized during the dynamic disciplines of the Formula Student Driverless competitions, started by municHMotorsports, [link here](https://github.com/ddavid/fsoco).

+<a name="sw_tools"></a>
+# SW Tools
+This section is devoted to share software tools related to or helpful in, Formula Student Driverless.

+<a name="rbb"></a>
+## Rosbag Bazaar
+- The Rosbag Bazaar (RBB) is a tool to index/visualize/manage rosbags on remote storage systems.
+Additionally it provides a web interface and framework for automated simulations.
+Is a tool helpful to anyone handling large amounts of rosbags and complex software pipelines in real robots.
+Find the code in this [link](https://github.com/AMZ-Driverless/rbb_core).

 <a name="algorithms"></a>
 # Algorithms